13.6.19

 Blocking in color with Pan Pastel & Alcohol

-The above photo shows how the alcohol painting over the Pan Pastel stains & soaks the pigments into the UART 400 gm sandpaper paper.
+The above photo shows how the alcohol painting over the Pan Pastel stains & soaks the pigments into the UART 400 gm sandpaper.
 This stage is called BLOCKING in shapes.

 Pan Pastel with alcohol & brush to block in basic underpainting.